-- Did a poor introduction by not introducing themselves and not explaining to the parties the time available and the running order. - Missed the issue of asking Jack about adjustments to help him participate in the hearing. - Failed to reference any regulations by number or content. - Were unfair to the parties and did not allow them to speak. - Failed to properly explain the evidence they considered and what weight they gave to it, when giving their final judgment. - Had very variable pace, for example, spending too long on introductions and preliminary issues but then moving too quickly through judgment as their time was running out.
+- Did a poor introduction by not introducing themselves and not explaining to the parties the time available and the running order. - Failed to reference any regulations by number or content. - Were unfair to the parties and did not allow them to speak. - Failed to properly explain the evidence they considered and what weight they gave to it, when giving their final judgment. - Had variable pace, for example, spending too long on introductions and preliminary issues but then moving too quickly through judgment as their time was running out.